-X-rays - Complete Series
+X-rays - complete series

-- Complete series or panoramic x-rays capture all of your child's teeth - These are covered once every three years from treatment date - If your child has multiple x-rays on the same day, and the fee for those x-rays is more than a complete series, then the complete series will be allowed
+- Complete series or panoramic x-rays capture all of your child's teeth. - These are covered once every three years from treatment date. - If any number or combination of x-rays are billed for the same date of service and the cost equals or exceeds the allowed fee for a complete series, it will be paid as a complete series.
+If you have already had a complete series paid for within the last five years it will not be covered, and you will be responsible for the cost

-X-rays - Periapical
+X-rays - periapical

-- Periapical x-rays show the entire tooth, from the chewing surface to below the gums to the tip of the root - These are covered when dentally appropriate. - NOTE: If these x-rays are taken as part of a complete series of x-rays for a procedure, they will not be covered again if used for a different procedure
+- Periapical x-rays show the entire tooth, from the chewing surface to below the gums to the tip of the root. - These are covered when dentally appropriate.

+NOTE: If these x-rays are taken as part of a complete series of x-rays for a procedure, they will not be covered again if used for a different procedure.

-X-Rays - Occlusal Intraoral
+X-rays - occlusal intraoral

-- Occlusal Intraoral x-rays show how teeth are growing in and where they are in the mouth - These are covered once every two years from treatment date
+- Occlusal intraoral x-rays show how teeth are growing in and where they are in the mouth. - These are covered once every two years from treatment date.

-X-rays - Cephalometric
+X-rays - cephalometric

-- Cephalometric x-rays show the entire side of your child's head - These are covered once every two years from treatment date.
+- Cephalometric x-rays show the entire side of your child's head. - These are covered once every two years from treatment date.

-Photographic Images
+Photographic images